Jessa Rogers: Career

 Rogers is an Indigenous scholar and teacher who is recognised as an advocate for education reform in Australia.
 Rogers argues for the need for schools to be more inclusive of Indigenous cultures in their curriculum, and the need for more Indigenous teachers in Australian schools.

 In 2015, Rogers was appointed the inaugural Principal of the Cape York Girl Academy, Australia's first boarding school for young mothers and their babies.
 Rogers' passion for supporting the education of teenage mothers is based on her own experience as a Year 12 student who fell pregnant and gave birth to a son ten days before graduating from secondary school.
 She has a PhD in Indigenous Education from the Australian National University.

-Rogers is currently First Nations Senior Research Fellow at Queensland University of Technology and managing director of Baayi Consulting having previously held academic appointments at a number of universities including the University of Canberra, Macquarie University, the University of the Sunshine Coast, and Australian National University.
-She is a member of the Nursing and Midwifery Board of Australia, the Aboriginal and Torres Strait Islander Health Strategy Group, and a member of the Australian Aboriginal Studies Journal editorial board.
+Rogers is currently Associate Dean (Indigenous) in the Faculty of Education at the University of Melbourne and an affiliated First Nations Senior Research Fellow at Queensland University of Technology.
+She is also managing director of Baayi Consulting and has previously held academic appointments at a number of universities including the University of Canberra, Macquarie University, the University of the Sunshine Coast, and Australian National University.
+From 2018-2024 she was a member of the Nursing and Midwifery Board of Australia and the Aboriginal and Torres Strait Islander Health Strategy Group.
+She has been a member of the Australian Aboriginal Studies Journal editorial board since 2020.

-In 2024, Rogers was appointed by the Albanese Government to serve on the Regional Telecommunications Review Panel.
+In 2023, Rogers was appointed to the board of the Australian Children’s Education & Care Quality Authority, and in 2024 she was appointed by the Australian Government to serve on the Regional Telecommunications Review Panel.